vistit the homepage Vienna University of TechnologyTECHNISCHE UNIVERSITÄT WIEN

 with applications in visualization, presentation and

-group of users wearing light weight see-through head mounted
+simultaneously to group of users wearing light weight

-displays.
-The displays do not affect natural communication
+see-through head mounted displays.
+The displays do not

-of the data to be displayed.
-Major field of application
+and different layers of the data to be displayed.
+Major

-cooperation of experts.
-The paper presents the client server
+work and enhances cooperation of experts.
+The paper presents

-that must be addressed to create a high-quality augmented
+system and details that must be addressed to create a

 month = jan,